23 School Britannia

 I looked at the flyer.
 Giving phone details underneath, it read in bold letters, ‘Have you seen our cat ?’

 ‘A likely story!
-You’ll have to do better than that.
+Is that the best you can come up with?
 Having had to ring his home several times to check on his whereabouts I said, ‘Hey isn’t that your home number?’

 ‘Is it?
 I forget.
 I don’t call myself that often.’